Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/index.md

 # Experimental Maui Blazor Bindings

 Experimental Maui Blazor Bindings enable developers to build native and hybrid mobile apps using C# and .NET for Android, iOS, Windows, macOS, and Tizen using familiar web programming patterns.
 Experimental Maui Blazor Bindings uses Razor syntax to define UI components and behaviors of an application.
-The underlying UI components are based on Xamarin.Forms native UI components and in hybrid apps they are mixed with HTML elements.
+The underlying UI components are based on MAUI native UI components and in hybrid apps they are mixed with HTML elements.

 Blazor runs on [.NET Standard 2.0](https://docs.microsoft.com/dotnet/standard/net-standard) so you can share your .NET code with most other .NET apps.